Shwetanjali05/money-tracker/README.md

 The list of transactions will be displayed under the "Expenses and Incomes List" section.
 Deleting a Transaction
 Click the "Delete" button next to the transaction you wish to remove.

-Contributing
+## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any inquiries or feedback, please contact [your-email@example.com].
+For any inquiries or feedback, please contact [shwetanjali05@gmail.com].